 The Board of Trustees in 2008 adopted the Twinsburg Township Investment Policy.
 The Township Manager oversees Policy implementation, in coordination with the Fiscal Officer and Township employees.

-The Board of Trustees in 2009 adopted the Twinsburg Township Purchasing Policy.
+The Board of Trustees in 2009 and 2014 adopted and amended the Twinsburg Township Purchasing Policy.
 The Township Manager oversees Policy implementation, in coordination with the Fiscal Officer and Township employees.

 The Township operates on a fiscal year that coincides with the calendar year.
 The Township budget preparation process begins six months before the fiscal year begins, when succeeding year resources (fund balances plus revenues) and expenditures (capital, operating, contingency, and reserve) are first estimated.